Originate/exosphere/tutorial/part_2/part_2a/05_communication.md

 </table>

 Before we implement this,
-let's take a look at how services interact with each other in Exosphere.
+let's take a look at how Exosphere services interact with each other.

 ## Asynchronous Communication